Large Value Estimates for Dirichlet Polynomials with Characters and Zero Density of Dirichlet $L$-Functions: Abstract

-where $N(\sigma, T, \chi)$ denote the number of zeros $\rho = \beta + it$ of $L(s, \chi)$ in the rectangle $\sigma \leq \beta \leq 1$, $|t| \leq T$.
-The exponent $7/3$ improves upon Huxley's earlier exponent of $12/5$.
-The key innovation lies in deriving a sharp upper bound for sums involving affine transformations with GCD twists, which emerges from our application of the Guth-Maynard method.
-As corollaries, we obtain two new arithmetic consequences from this zero-density estimate: first, a result concerning the least prime in arithmetic progressions when the modulus is a prime power; second, a result on the least Goldbach number in arithmetic progressions when the modulus is prime.
+The key innovation lies in deriving a sharp upper bound for sums over affine transformations of functions with a GCD twist, which arises from our adaptation of the Guth--Maynard method.
+As applications of the zero density estimates obtained in this paper, we derive a new upper bound for the least Goldbach number in arithmetic progressions modulo a prime and establish new results on primes in arithmetic progressions in short intervals, in particular for prime-power moduli.